Welcome - Optimizely Feature Experimentation

 - Cross-platform experimentation – Run server-side or client-side on any connected device—mobile apps, websites, TV apps—with consistent bucketing across different languages.

-Learn more about major concepts in Full Stack or jump into creating your first experiment:
+Learn more about major concepts in Optimizely Feature Experimentation or jump into creating your first experiment:

 - Define feature flags that you will use to roll out feature code gradually, make remote configurations or run experiments.
 Choose user IDs, target audiences with attributes, track events and preview flag variations.